mnot/I-D/h2-cache-digest/draft.md

 CACHE_DIGESTs with the STALE flag set.
-When all such CACHE_DIGESTs sent since the start of the connection (or since the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of stale cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last STALE CACHE_DIGEST, with the same caveats as above.
+When all such CACHE_DIGESTs sent since the start of the connection (or since the last CACHE_DIGEST of any kind with a RESET flag) represent the complete state of stale cached responses for the origin, the client SHOULD indicate that with the COMPLETE flag on the last stale CACHE_DIGEST, with the same caveats as above.

 CACHE_DIGEST can be computed to include cached responses' ETags, as indicated by the VALIDATORS flag.
 This information can be used by servers to decide what kinds of responses to push to clients;